Adapting Your Exercise Plan During Times of Change

 We don’t want you to miss out on the exercises classes you want to attend, and now you don’t have to.
 The Whole U has recorded many of the exercise classes offered so those that can’t make the live classes can follow along when they can.
 Check them out here.

-8. Create a NEW challenge – A mile a day, 50 push-ups, and squats a day for 30 days.
+8. Create a NEW challenge – Try walking a mile or doing 50 squats and push ups a day for 30 days.
 Make it fun and find a colleague to join in to hold each other accountable.